NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 		cases.primary_site IN [Breast, Brain, Lung]

-*   Find all files that annotated somactic mutations or the raw simple somatic mutations:
+*   Find all files that are annotated somactic mutations or raw simple somatic mutations:

 		files.data_type IN ["Annotated Somatic Mutation", "Raw Simple Somatic Mutation"]

-### "__EXCLUDE__" operator
+### "__EXCLUDE__" Operator

 The "__EXCLUDE__" operator is used to search for files where the value of the specified field is not one of multiple specified values.

 Using "__EXCLUDE__" is equivalent to using multiple "__!=__" (__NOT_EQUALS__) statements, but is shorter and more convenient.
 That is, these two following statement will retrieve the same output:

-		project EXCLUDE [ProjectA, ProjectB, ProjectC]
+		cases.project.name EXCLUDE [ProjectA, ProjectB, ProjectC]
-		project != "ProjectA" OR project != "ProjectB" OR project != "ProjectC"
+		cases.project.name != "ProjectA" OR cases.project.name != "ProjectB" OR cases.project.name != "ProjectC"

 The "__EXCLUDE__" operator will not match a field that has no value (i.e. a field that is empty).
 For example:

 		files.experimental_strategy EXCLUDE ["WGS","WXS"]

 This search will only match files that have an experimental strategy **and** the experimental strategy is not "WGS" or "WXS".
-To find files with an experimental strategy different from than "WGS" or "WXS" **or is not assigned**, you would need to type:
+To find files with an experimental strategy different than "WGS" or "WXS" **or is not assigned**, you would need to type:

 		files.experimental_strategy in ["WXS","WGS"] or files.experimental_strategy is missing